State of the Union speech a lecture for Republicans

 Yet through it ran a simple chorus: "Lets get it done", "Send me a bill," "I will sign it", "Take a vote".

-Those hoping for a more conciliatory tone than his notably aggressive inaugural speech were disappointed.'They deserve a vote'
+Those hoping for a more conciliatory tone than his notably aggressive inaugural speech were disappointed.

 Mr Obama threw down challenge after challenge to his opponents.